-What is the flight time from Gatwick Airport to Majorca?
+What is the flight duration from Gatwick Airport to Majorca?

 On average there are 20 flights flying direct each day from Gatwick Airport to Majorca.
-Below you will find the shortest flight time, the average flight time and also the longest flight time.
+Below you will find the quickest flight duration, the average flight time and the longest flight duration.

 The fastest direct flight from Gatwick Airport (LGW) to Majorca (PMI) has a duration of 2 hours 15 minutes.